mnot/I-D/for-the-users/draft.md

 Internet standards MUST NOT consider any other party to have priority over end users.

-We require this because the success of the Internet to date is arguably due to its bias towards end user concerns; without a firm preference for their benefit, trust in the Internet will erode, and its value -- for everyone -- will be greatly diminished.

-Furthermore, while networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of what we call "end users."
+While networks need to be managed, employers and equipment vendors need to meet business goals, and so on, the IETF's mission is to "build a better human society" {{RFC3935}} and -- on the Internet -- society is composed of what we call "end users."

 By "end users", we mean non-technical users whose activities our protocols are designed to support.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people